 Public water systems are required to notify consumers if water is contaminated.
 Consumers can also contact their local water supplier and ask for information on PFOA & PFOS in their drinking water and request a copy of the Consumer Confidence Report.

 The Culligan® Reverse Osmosis Drinking Water System with a Total Defense Cartridge was tested in laboratory and field applications by the Minnesota Department of Health and the Water Quality Association and found to reduce Perfluorochemicals (PFC's) in water at levels typically found in drinking water.
 The Culligan® Whole Home System with dual carbon filters has been installed in over 300 homes and is proven to reduce Perfluorochemicals (PFC's) in water at levels typically found in well water.
 Contact your local Culligan water expert with questions or for more information.

 Get an expert water consultation.

-Culligan has custom solutions to reduce dangerous PFOA & PFOS.
-Water treatment solutions for PFOA and PFOS include:
+Culligan has custom solutions to reduce dangerous PFAS.
+Water treatment solutions for PFAS include: